JackCooper666/learning-note/hardware/RTK/ublox/zed f9p/Ublox F9P on Windows And Ros2.md

 ###### 3.6.2 Current issues
-1. The RTK localization will fail down when the movement is too fast.
+1. The RTK localization may fail down sometimes.
-2. The RTK cannot get the fix status.
+2. The RTK cannot get the fix status, but can float status

 ## 3.7 Possible Solution
 1. We have asked the Sparkfun for technical support